 Bubbly consolidation describes internal or central lucencies which represent normal aerated lung lobule within infarcted, consolidated, lung parenchyma.
-It is one of the unique imaging appearances of focal pulmonary haemorrhage or possibly pulmonary infarct secondary to pulmonary embolism.
+It is one of the highly specific imaging appearances of focal pulmonary haemorrhage or possibly pulmonary infarct secondary to pulmonary embolism.

-Air lucencies within a pulmonary infarct is hypothesised to represent coexistence of aerated noninfarcted lung with infarcted lung in the same lobule.
-The unique dual blood supply to the lung permit survival of some of the pulmonary lobules within the region of the infarct.
+Air lucencies within a pulmonary infarct is hypothesised to represent coexistence of aerated non-infarcted lung with infarcted lung in the same lobule.
+The dual blood supply to the lung permit survival of some of the pulmonary lobules within the region of the infarct.

-The term was coined by John Ayres, FRCR from Oxford, England.
+The term was coined by John Ayres, radiologist from Oxford, England ref needed.

 - 1. He H, Stein MW, Zalta B et-al. Pulmonary infarction: spectrum of findings on multidetector helical CT.
 J Thorac Imaging.
 2006;21 (1): 1-7. doi:10.1097/01.rti.0000187433.06762.fb - Pubmed citation